saturncloud/flatiron-curriculum/Phase4/dsc-bert/README.md

 ## Some details of the BERT Model

 Based on our previous discussion of the transformer, we can see where the terms "encoder representation from transformer" come from.
 But what about "Bidirectional?"
-Bidrectional simply mean the encoder can read the sentence in both directions, e.g. both Cogito ergo sum to I think therefore I am and vice versa.
+Bidirectional simply mean the encoder can read the sentence in both directions, e.g. both Cogito ergo sum to I think therefore I am and vice versa.

 BERT has three main hyperparameters
 * $L$ is the number of encoder layers